How to Create a Custom Gmail Auto Reply (Free Method)

 Once you've made your filter, you can now create the action.

-For this example, I chose "Send template" and then selected the template I made.
+3. Checked on "Send template" and then choose the template I made.

 You're done!